freddobson/extensions/examples/styleguide.md

 #### Preamble
 All extensions should have a comment block on top using the below format.
-In the future, we may introduce a filetype that includes metadata like this.
+In the future, we intend to introduce an extension filetype that includes metadata like this.

 >>
 --[[